mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "I trust you!"

-    Kip ran into the darkness, exhausted but determined to save Casra.
+    Kipnu ran into the darkness, exhausted but determined to save Casra.

     The trees were transforming as he ventured into the dark.
 From giant pillars of reflected fire to silent shadows looming over him.
 The darkness often led him into trees, discovered only by the sudden absence of echoes.
 He searched for any faint sign of a horizon through the darkness, but none was visible.
 His feet began to belabor him, and his mind raced with imaginings of being found and killed by lurkers in the dark, or just getting lost and dying in that impenetrable black.
 Slowing to avoid hitting anything, he looked upward toward the sky to search for the red dots that he had seen up in the treetops with Linyu, but the sky was obscured by the treetops.